iamwrong/knowledge_sharing/software_documentation/README.md

 > Changes based on code review

-Bad: this message does not capture the reason why the change were does.
-You probably followed several suggestions on your reviews hence, you could have done one for each suggestion.
+Bad: this message does not capture the reason why the change were done.
+You probably followed several suggestions on your reviews; hence you probably could have isolated each change in a separate commit.

 You probably already know, but it is possible to go through each commit on